 Psychological safety is a shared belief that it’s safe to discuss ideas, experiment, take risks, give feedback, and learn from mistakes.
 For this reason it fosters higher levels of innovation, creativity, engagement and job satisfaction.

 BlueEQ’s Assessment enables accurately rating of your leaders’ ability to create a climate of psychological safety for team members; but what exactly is psychological safety?
 Psychological safety is a workplace climate that allows teammates to take risks, learn from mistakes, give candid feedback, and innovate.
 When a workplace is not psychological safe, teammates tend to keep ideas to themselves out of fear of ridicule, they don’t give candid feedback, and because they fear for their job, they enter into self-preservation mode.
 Nevertheless, this is an extremely counter-productive mindset.
 Everyone has experienced this in one form or another – does it sound familiar to you?
 When a leader knows some tricks of persuasion but lacks emotional intelligence skills, you’re left with a master-manipulator who does not create psychological safety.
 What kind of leader are you presently?
 Take this assessment and find out.

 Researchers within Google, our own research team, and many others are just realizing how grand the scope is for emotional intelligence skills and why it’s become increasingly important to assess the EQ of leaders and contributors in an organization.
 It’s a bold statement, but researchers are practically unanimous in finding that emotional intelligence skills are a greater indicator of organizational and personal success than IQ.
 This of course assumes these individuals possess a minimum baseline IQ.

 When taking an Emotional Intelligence Assessment, it’s important to know how valid your scores are.
 For this reason, BlueEQ’s Emotional Intelligence Assessment has by far the highest validation scores in the industry.

-After years of research and testing, Dr. Timothy R. Clark, PhD and his team of researchers at BlueEQ™ created a robust emotional intelligence test consisting of 150 questions that assesses both strengths and weaknesses in 5 Emotional Intelligence Skills and 25 specific EQ dimensions.
+After years of trial and testing, the team of researchers at BlueEQ™ created a robust emotional intelligence test consisting of 150 questions that assesses both strengths and weaknesses in 5 Emotional Intelligence Skills and 25 specific EQ dimensions.